mattbroussard/mattbroussard.github.io/teaching/fall2014/pod/index.md

 ### Company Events

+Companies frequently hold events for UTCS students in order to increase awareness of their company and recruit for internship and full-time positions.
+Many of these events will have free food and swag.
+I recommend going to as many of these as possible with copies of your résumé in order to learn about opportunities at these companies and network with recruiters.

 **Important:** This list is only a few upcoming highlights.
 For many more company events, see the [CS department calendar](http://www.cs.utexas.edu/calendar/) and the [CNS Career Services events page](https://www.facebook.com/cnscareers/events).

 - **September 3, 6:30pm** - Google: Tech Talk (GDC 2.216, [event page](https://www.facebook.com/events/1520578448172154/), RSVP [here](http://goo.gl/NAtKhM))